sa-webb/datascience/README.md

 # easycsv
-Perform operations on csv files.
+A simple Python3.6 File to perform operations on columns of csv files.
+Required packages: Pandas, Numpy